milanglacier/Helix-Zellij-AI-REPL-Workflow/README.md

 </details>

-## symbol-search - Workspace Symbol Completion
+## symbol-search - Workspace Symbol (Word) Completion

-`symbol-search` provides workspace-wide symbol completion for Helix editor through command line tools integration.
-While it can work with only standard Unix tools, it's designed to leverage advanced command line utilities like universal-ctags, ripgrep, and fzf for better user experience.
-It supports multiple search backends: universal-ctags for tag-based symbol indexing, `ripgrep` for fast text searching, and `grep` as a fallback.
-The script gracefully falls back to standard Unix tools using the included `picker` script when external dependencies are unavailable.
+`symbol-search` provides workspace-wide symbol (word) completion for Helix editor through command line tools integration.
+While it can work with only standard Unix tools, it's designed to leverage advanced command line utilities like `universal-ctags`, `ripgrep`, and `fzf` for better user experience.

+It supports multiple search backends: `universal-ctags` for tag-based symbol indexing, `ripgrep` for fast text searching, and `grep` as a fallback.

+The script gracefully falls back to standard Unix tools using the included `picker` script when `fzf` are unavailable.

 ### Features